HugoFara/pylinkage/README.md

 A linkage builder written in Python.
 This package is made to create planar linkages and optimize them kinematically thanks to [Particle Swarm Optimization](https://en.wikipedia.org/wiki/Particle_swarm_optimization).
 It is still an early work, so it should receive great changes in the future.

+## Installation
+### Using pip
+This package is in the PyPi as [pylinkage](https://pypi.org/project/pylinkage/), and can be installed using:
+``pip install pylinkage``

+It is the recommended way downloading it, since the release versions are synced.

+### Setting up Virtual Environment
+We provide an [environment.yml](https://github.com/HugoFara/leggedsnake/environment.yml) file for conda.
+Use ``conda env update --file environment.yml --name pylinkage-env`` to install the requirements in a separate environment.

 ## Usage

 As of today, the code is segmented in three parts: